-The spaces to be exploited at both national and sub national level include; Ministry of Energy and Mineral Development Sector Working Group (MEMD-SWG), Inter-Ministerial Committee on renewable energy policy review, Youth Livelihood Programme, Women Entrepreneurship Programme, PCNR Committee meetings, PFCC Forum meetings, Sustainable Energy 4 ALL (SE4ALL Task force), Development Partners Working Group, Energy week, Uganda Forest Learning Group, UMA exhibition week, District Energy Committees, Business Forums, Private Sector Awards, Religious and Cultural events, Market days among others.
+The spaces to be exploited at both national and sub national level include: Ministry of Energy and Mineral Development Sector Working Group (MEMD-SWG), Inter-Ministerial Committee on renewable energy policy review, Youth Livelihood Programme, Women Entrepreneurship Programme, PCNR Committee meetings, PFCC Forum meetings, Sustainable Energy 4 ALL (SE4ALL Task force), Development Partners Working Group, Energy week, Uganda Forest Learning Group, UMA exhibition week, District Energy Committees, Business Forums, Private Sector Awards, Religious and Cultural events, Market days among others.

+The detailed activities and budget for implementation of the strategy are presented in Table 5.
 This strategy will be financed through contributions from private sector players towards the key actions of mutual interest, exploiting partnerships between CSOs and Private Sector Associations to realise resources towards its implementation.
 CSOs in the sector will be encouraged to incorporate the advocacy issues identified in the strategy into their programing and use program resources to finance aspects of this strategy.
 CSOs and Development Partners engaging in the sub sectors of Energy and Environment will using this strategy mobilise resources to contribute towards their mandates in the sub sector.